-IVF FLORIDA is proud to be a partner of Donor Egg Bank USA
+IVF FLORIDA is proud to be a partner of California Cyrobank and Donor Egg Bank USA

 Donor Egg Bank USA is the nation's only frozen donor egg program to be developed through a collaboration of over 100 reproductive specialists throughout the United States.
 Donor Egg Bank USAs frozen donor egg program offers patients similar success rates to the more traditional (fresh) donor egg programs with the added financial security of our 100% Assured Refund Plan.